refinedev/refine/documentation/docs/api-references/hooks/show/useShow.md

 ## Usage

 First, we'll create a page to show the records.
-Then we'll use this page for the show property of the `<Resource>` component.
+Then we'll use this page for the show property of the resource.

 ```tsx twoslash title="src/pages/posts/show.tsx" {0,5}
 import { useShow, Show, Typography } from "@pankod/refine";